How Will My Preexisting Condition Affect My Personal Injury Claim?

 You should never sign any release allowing the insurance company to review your medical history.
 While they may require access to your records to review the actual injuries that took place during the crash, there is a limited release that will only allow them to review your current medical record from the accident.

-At Binder & Associates, our Pasadena personal injury attorneys will protect you from any blanket agreements the insurance company “requires” you to sign before reviewing your financial recovery needs.
+At Binder & Associates, our Encino personal injury attorneys will protect you from any blanket agreements the insurance company “requires” you to sign before reviewing your financial recovery needs.
 We will counter their requirements with facts and information that is only pertinent to this case, so they cannot take advantage of your previous medical history and use it against you to avoid paying for your medical care, lost wages, and additional expenses that are incurred because of their policyholder’s negligence.

-If you have been hurt in an accident and are afraid your preexisting medical condition may jeopardize your ability to recover financially, contact our experienced Pasadena personal injury attorneys at +1 626-793-9124 today to schedule a free consultation.
+If you have been hurt in an accident and are afraid your preexisting medical condition may jeopardize your ability to recover financially, contact our experienced Encino personal injury attorneys at +1 626-793-9124 today to schedule a free consultation.
 Our compassionate attorneys will protect your rights during each step of your case, so you can focus on your physical and emotional well-being, while we pursue the financial outcome you deserve.